apitoolkit/apitoolkit-landing/docs/sdks/nodejs/adonisjs/index.md

 }
 ```

-Then, wrap your axios instance with the APIToolkit `observeAxios` function like so:
+Then, wrap your axios instance with the `observeAxios()` function like so:

 ```js
 import { observeAxios } from "apitoolkit-adonis";